 Baking is one of my favorite activities.
-I love adapting my old favorites into healthier paleo, grain and sugar free versions.
+I love adapting my old favorites into healthier gluten, grain, and sugar free versions.
 Who needs a bunch of refined white flour and cane sugar that causes a nasty blood sugar crash and leaves you craving more sweets?!
 No thank you.
 Enter paleo cookie recipes!

-First off, here are the must-have ingredients for any grain-free cookie baker
+First off, here are the must-have ingredients for any gluten/grain free baker

 - Coconut flour